-If your support worker is a contractor, you are not required to pay super.
+If your support worker is a contractor, you might still need to pay super.

-There is another rule if their contract is mostly for their labour.
+There is a rule if their contract is mostly for their labour.

 If the work they are doing is their own physical and mental effort, it is called 'their labour'.